Expectations and Policies

 b.
 Theft: Students should keep their room/apartment door closed and locked when not in the room.
 Keeping the door closed and locked at all time better ensures the personal safety of the residents living in that space.
 Housing and Residence Life is not responsible for individual student belongings and strongly encourages students to purchase additional personal property insurance in addition to reviewing their guardian’s homeowner’s policies for possible coverage.

 c.
-Emergency Planning: All residents must complete or update their Personal Disaster Plan and their emergency contact information at the beginning of each academic year via the Gibson portal.
+Emergency Planning: All residents must complete or update their Student Evacuation Plan and their emergency contact information at the beginning of each academic year via the Gibson portal.

 d.
 Evacuation Procedures: In the event of a mandatory evacuation, all residents must evacuate the building immediately.
 Housing and Residence Life will provide information about emergency procedures in the case of a mandatory evacuation.